io10-0x/assemblyCourse/horse-store/AssemblyCourseSection1notes.md

 - **0 in the MSB:** Indicates a non-negative (zero or positive) number.
 - **1 in the MSB:** Indicates a negative number.

 This is the major reason why we see only 9 bits in 0x0102.
-01 represents 1 byte and in bits, this is simply 0000 0001 . so the ful 16 bits would be '0b 0000 0001 0000 0010'.
+01 represents 1 byte and in bits, this is simply 0000 0001 . so the full 16 bits would be '0b 0000 0001 0000 0010'.
 So the MSB for these 16 bits is 0 which indicates that it is a positive number.
 The settings in cast must be to set all bits to their minimal form.
 So what this means is that it aims to remove any unnecessary information from the bits.

 So when we have something like '0b 0000 0001 0000 0010', since the MSB is 0, all the leading 0's can be removed as they don't change what the number is.
 For example, if you have '0b 1 00000010', this is a 9 bit number and if we run: